Cancer Incidence and Mortality Tables

 Total cancer incidence rates for black and white females are comparable, while cancer incidence rates for all cancers are higher for black males than for white males.
 This is due, in particular, to higher cancer incidence for black males between the ages of 50 and 79.
 Breast, lung and colorectal cancer rates tend to be slightly higher for black women than for white women.
 For males, colorectal cancer is slightly higher among blacks, while lung and prostate cancer rates tend to be markedly higher than for white males..
 (See Three-year Age-Adjusted Cancer Incidence Rates, by Race, Sex and County.)

 |Detailed Primary Site/Type Data

 Cancer incidence and mortality increase progressively with age for all cancer sites.
-Relative to cancer mortality, lung cancer is the dominant cancer primary site across all ages, reflecting the severity of this diagnosis.
+Relative to cancer mortality, cancers of the breast were the leading cause of death for ages < 50, followed by brain and other CNS, colon and lung.
+For ages 50-74, the leading sites for mortality were lung, pancreas, breast and colon.
+For ages 75 and over, lung remained the leading site, followed by prostate, pancreas and colon.
 Cancer incidence by site is more varied relative to the age of the patient.
 Breast and cancers across the genitourinary organs are the most common for patients under 50.
-At ages 50 through 74 prostate cancer is the most frequent followed by breast and lung cancer.
-Over 75 years of age, the four leading cancer sites are lung, breast, prostate and colon, respectively..
+At ages 50 through 74 prostate cancer is the most frequent followed by lung and breast cancer.
+Over 75 years of age, the four leading cancer sites are lung, breast, prostate and colon, respectively.